Abandoned & Little-Known Airfields:

 taken while the field was still under construction (note the lack of any hangars along the ramp).

-This field was established in 1942 by the 2nd Air Force for the 50,000 Pilot Training Program.
+Hobbs Army Airfield was established for the use of the 2nd Air Force for the 50,000 Pilot Training Program.

 The earliest chart depiction which has been located of Hobbs AAF as an active airfield